esp-rs/esp-idf-template/README.md

 ## Prerequisites

+Linux/Mac users: Make sure you have the dependencies installed,that are mentiond in the [esp-idf install guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#step-1-install-prerequisites).
+You **dont** need to manually install esp-idf, just its dependencies.

 For detailed instructions see [Setting Up a Development Environment](https://esp-rs.github.io/book/installation/index.html) chapter of The Rust on ESP Book.

 ### Install Rust (with `rustup`)